Aftab571/DocumentChatbot/README.md

 # Running Document chatbotLocally for Document Q&A

-**Step-by-step guide on TowardsDataScience**: https://towardsdatascience.com/running-llama-2-on-cpu-inference-for-document-q-a-3d636037a3d8
+**Step-by-step guide on TowardsDataScience**: https://towardsdatascience.com/running-llama-2-on-cpu-inference-for-document-q-a-3d636037a3d8.
+The code for from the above blog has been taken and streamlit has been added for userinterface.

 ## Quickstart
 - Ensure you have downloaded the GGML binary file from https://huggingface.co/TheBloke/Llama-2-13B-Chat-GGML and placed it into the `models/` folder